prcsmae/Simple-Cpp-Projects/README.md

-# Rock-Paper-Scissors
+# Simple C++ Projects

-Simple C++ program for a rock and paper scissors game.
+This repository contains simple C++ projects I will be creating while learning the language.